Tuesday, July 7, 2009

 Nestle all your onions and carrots into the dish and set the cabbage on top of that.
 Give it all a good dousing in olive oil and sprinkle with salt and pepper and the chili flakes.
 Pour in the quarter cup of chicken stock (or water).
 You need that much stock/water per baking dish, by the way.
 I had some homemade stock on hand for today, but when I don't I use chicken soup base, which you just mix with water.
 It's a lot more conveinent than buying the boxed stuff.

 Now all you have to do is tightly seal some foil around your baking dish(es), and throw them in your now preheated oven.
-Set a timer for an hour, and go study for one of the numerous tests we have coming up.
-Or watch football (I'm talking to Tim, remember?).
+Set a timer for an hour, and go weave a basket.

 Wednesday, October 29, 2008